Four-year bachelor’s degree

 After graduation, you will be well-prepared for management-related employment opportunities in both private and public sector organizations, or you may opt to pursue your own business ventures.
 You may also be eligible for membership in the Canadian Institute of Management and the Human Resources Management Association.
 If you are are interested in earning a CHRP (Certified Human Resources Professional) designation, a degree is a requirement and the general management degree option will help prepare you to write the CHRP examination.

-Co-operative Education integrates paid, program-related work experience with academic study.
+Co-operative education alternates paid, program-related work experience with academic study.
 The practical experience gained on these supervised, structured work terms is an integral part of the student’s education.
 The result is increased confidence, new employment contacts and practical real-world experience locally, on the Island, provincially or internationally.

 Applications are also accepted from second and third-year students.
 Among the eligibility criteria, you must have a GPA of 2.33 or higher in the required business administration program courses and complete a co-op interview.
 You can be awarded a co-operative education designation on your degree if you successfully complete EMP-100, BUS-197, BUS-297 and BUS-397 (in addition to your program course work).
 Note: these courses cannot be used as program electives and have registration fees in addition to the program registration fees.

-You may choose integrated or consecutive work terms that must not end in the program's last semester.
-For more information on work terms, eligibility requirements, sample job opportunities and wages contact Co-operative Education.
+You may choose alternating or consecutive work terms that must not end in the program's last semester.
+For more information on work terms, eligibility requirements, sample job opportunities and wages contact Student Employment Services.

 Open up a world of opportunity by transferring 60 business administration credits to Robert Gordon University (RGU) in Aberdeen Scotland to earn a degree in just one year, and then return to NIC to earn your second degree – all within four years!